 News roundup: Greater Bangkok’s residential prices to rise in the second half, plus more stories

 For PropertyGuru’s news roundup, we focus on housing and owning a house.
-Market analysts say Singapore homeowners will still be paying higher mortgage rates for a while.
-Hong Kong’s housing chief defends the total cost of managing 30,000 temporary public housing.
-And Thailand’s residential prices to go up in the second half of the year.
+Greater Bangkok’s residential prices will continue to rise in the second half of the year.
+Market analysts say Singapore homeowners will still be paying higher mortgage rates for a little longer.
+And Hong Kong’s housing chief defends the total cost of managing 30,000 temporary public housing.

 Residential prices in Greater Bangkok to rise in the second half